joshborup/mongo-db-i/README.md

 ### Summary

-In this step we will head over to https://mLab.com and create and account so we can host our mongoDB, we'll also want to download a tool to help us interact with out DB outside of the context of out application.
+In this step we will head over to https://mLab.com and create and account so we can host our database, we'll also want to download a tool to help us interact with out DB outside of the context of out application.
 Download `mongoDB compass community edition.

 ## Step 2